Zosoled/app-nano/README.md

 # ledger-app-nano

-Nano ($XNO) wallet application for Ledger Nano S, Ledger Nano S+, and Ledger Blue devices.
+Nano ($XNO) wallet application for Ledger devices.

 ## For users